Baseboard Repair Handyman in Scottsdale, AZ

 How long does a baseboard repair take?

-A small repair—one room, a few nail pops and caulk work—usually takes 2 to 4 hours.
+Small repairs in one room with a few nail pops and caulk work typically take 2 to 4 hours.
 Replacing baseboards in a larger area or multiple rooms takes longer.
 We'll give you a time frame on the estimate.

 Get Your Baseboards Fixed Right

-If your Scottsdale baseboards are cracked, separated, or looking worn, don't ignore them.
-They're visible every day, and they're often a sign of something bigger happening with your home's foundation or moisture control.
-Book Online to get Rene out to look at them, or contact us with photos and details about what you're seeing.
+If your Scottsdale baseboards are cracked, separated, or worn, don't leave them.
+You see them every day, and they're often a sign of bigger issues with foundation movement or moisture control.
+Book online to have Rene inspect them, or send photos and details about what you're seeing.
 The Toolbox Pro has been fixing these problems across the East Valley for 15+ years.
-We know Scottsdale's homes, we know Arizona's climate, and we know how to make baseboards look like they belong.
+We know Scottsdale's homes, Arizona's climate, and how to make baseboards look like they belong.